ks2software/KS2-Bluemix-API-Demo/README.md

 ```
 The `-g` flag installs the loopback commandline interface globally on your computer.

-> NOTE: if you get a permission denied after the install finishes it means you need to run as admin / sudo user so try this command `sudo npm install loopback -g`
+> NOTE: If you are on windows please open a admin command prompt.
+If you get a permission denied after the install finishes it means you need to run as admin / sudo user so try this command `sudo npm install loopback -g`

 ### Dev set up complete